ocaml/ocaml.org/data/tutorials/ds_05_seq.md

 "README.md" |> open_in |> Seq.unfold input_line_opt |> Seq.iter print_endline
 ```

-Although this can be an appealing style, bear in mind it does not prevent from
+Although this can be an appealing style, bear in mind that it does not prevent
 taking care of open files.
 While the code above is fine, this one no longer is:
 ```ocaml
 "README.md" |> open_in |> Seq.unfold input_line_opt |> Seq.take 10 |> Seq.iter print_endline
 ```
 Here, `close_in` will never be called over the input channel opened on `README.md`.

-## Sequences are Functions
+## Sequences Are Functions

 Although this looks like a possible way to define the [Fibonacci
 sequence](https://en.wikipedia.org/wiki/Fibonacci_number):